-Once the Startup Request Form is complete, the department can begin the current hiring process as required by Academic Affairs and the human resource department, with the following additions.
+Once the New Faculty Startup Request Form is complete, the department can begin the hiring process as required by Academic Affairs and Human Resource Management—with the following additions.

 The university is committed to supporting faculty members as you conduct research, create art, and engage in scholarship.
 Therefore, as part of our faculty position offer, you will be afforded a startup package to support your innovative activities.

 Your first year of startup will be funded upon your employment with the requirements that you will 1) submit at least one external grant proposal through the Office of Research in both your first and second years of employment and 2) attend a new faculty orientation program co-hosted by the Office of Research and Academic Affairs.

 If you do not attend the new faculty orientation and submit an external grant through the Office of Research in both your first and second years at the university, then your startup funds will be cancelled.

 Startup funds must be spent in accordance with all UNO and University of Louisiana System rules and regulations.
 Funds for the New Faculty Startup program originate from the departments, colleges, and the Office of Research.
 Your startup package consists of $XX provided by the department, $XX provided by the college, and $XX provided by the Office of Research.
 A breakdown of the budget by year and source is included in the attached spreadsheets.
 Startup funds for summer salary will only be available after an external grant proposal is submitted each year.

 The cover letter for the hiring packet must include the Vice President for Research & Economic Development.
 Once the Vice President has approved the hiring packet, it will be forwarded to Academic Affairs for approval.

 Candidate Accepted Offer

 Once a candidate has accepted a position, the department that requested startup will attach a copy of the signed offer letter to the New Faculty Startup Request Form and email it to each party committed to providing startup.